 2005 - Keeping Religion Out of the Science Classroom

 In Kitzmiller v.
 Dover Area School District, the ACLU represented a group of parents who challenged a public school district requirement for teachers to present so-called "intelligent design" as an alternative to evolution in high school biology classes.
 In a decision that garnered nationwide attention, a district judge ruled that "intelligent design" is not science and teaching it violated the Establishment Clause of the First Amendment.

 2009 - Protecting the Right to Privacy

 In Safford Unified School District v.
-Redding the court ruled that school officials violated the constitutional rights of a 13-year-old Arizona girl when they strip searched her based on a classmate's uncorroborated accusation.
+Redding, the Supreme Court ruled that school officials violated the constitutional rights of a 13-year-old Arizona girl when they strip searched her based on a classmate's uncorroborated accusation.

 Fighting in Courtrooms Across America to Defend Your Rights